night-ghost/minimosd-extra/README.md

 * added Max Wind Speed to Flight Data panel
 * some code optimizations

+v864
+* detects frozen datastreams and (if TX connected) tries to re-request them.

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835